Mastering Non-Human Identity Lifecycles A CISO's Guide

 • This lack of visibility makes it almost impossible to identify risks or fix misconfigurations.

 Then there's the fear of breaking things.
-Security teams often hesitate to mess with nhis that are tied to critical business processes. because who wants to be the one who brought down the whole factory?
+Security teams often hesitate to mess with NHIs that are tied to critical business processes. because who wants to be the one who brought down the whole factory?

 • There's this hesitation to disable or rotate credentials, cause it might disrupt stuff.